Fear cannot be banished, but it can be calm and without panic; it can be mitigated by reason and evaluation.

 - You might experience strong chills throughout your body.

-- Your heart will often begin pounding with force or you will feel discomfort within your chest.
+- Your heart will often begin pounding with force or you will feel discomfort in your chest.

 - Your body and hands may tremble uncontrollably.